-Neither the compensation committee nor management has engaged compensation consultants to provide advice with respect to the form or amount of director compensation.
-In early 2019, the compensation committee conducted a survey of the director compensation practices of other companies that it considered reasonably comparable to the Company.
-The compensation committee targets cash and equity compensation for the Company's directors at the average of the peer group.
+In early 2020, the compensation committee engaged Mercer (USA) Inc., to perform a review of the Company's non-management director compensation relative to the compensation paid to non-management directors by certain entities identified as being within the Company's peer group.
+Mercer (USA) Inc. provided a peer analysis but did not make specific compensation recommendations.
+In addition, consistent with prior years, the Company also conducted a survey of the director compensation practices of other companies that it considered reasonably comparable to the Company.
+The compensation committee targets cash and equity compensation for the Company's directors at the average of its peer group.
 The compensation committee also considered the time commitment, responsibilities and related burdens of Board service over the Company's history.
-Based upon this review, the compensation committee recommended to the full Board that the annual compensation paid to non-management directors and the annual compensation paid to the chairman of the Board not be increased for fiscal year 2019.
-The full Board ratified the compensation committee's recommendation on February 14, 2019.
+Based upon this review, the compensation paid to the chairman of the Board be increased, effective as of January 1, 2020.
+For a discussion of the terms of such increases, see the section titled "DIRECTOR COMPENSATION."
+The full Board ratified the compensation committee's recommendation on February 12, 2020.
 The Company's Manager is responsible for establishing the form and amount of compensation paid to our chief financial officer and his staff by our Manager.
-The Company's compensation committee is responsible for approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager to our chief financial officer and the chief financial officer's staff.
-Mr. Sabo, our chief executive officer, in his capacity as the managing member of our Manager, participates in the establishment of the form and amount of compensation paid to our chief financial officer and his staff by our Manager.
+The Company's compensation committee is responsible for approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager, participates in the establishment of the form and amount of compensation paid to our chief financial officer and his staff by our Manager.

 Messrs.
-Edwards, as compensation committee chairman, Ewing and Burns served on our compensation committee during 2018 and currently serve in such roles.
-The compensation committee met two times during 2018.
+Edwards, as compensation committee chairman, Ewing and Burns served on our compensation committee during 2019 and currently serve in such roles.
+The compensation committee met two times during 2019.